anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 JPY messages are carried directly over the UDP layer.
 So, there is no CoAP or DTLS layer used between the JPY messages and the UDP layer.

-A Registrar that supports the JPY protocol also uses JPY message to return relayed UDP messages to the stateless Join Proxy, including the state information that it needs.
+A Registrar that supports the JPY protocol also uses JPY messages to return relayed UDP messages to the stateless Join Proxy, including the state information that it needs.

 ### JPY Message Structure